-- 9.2.1.1 It is Alpha's policy to purchase calibration and/or verification and validation standards, to include S class weights, and thermometers, that are traceable to national standards and measurements when possible.
-These are typically documented with a Certificate of Analysis. - 9.2.1.2 It is Alpha's policy to participate in a inter-laboratory comparison program such as a proficiency testing program in an effort to provide additional evidence of correlation of sample results. - 9.2.1.3 It is Alpha's policy to properly label and store all bottles, flasks, beakers or vials that contain samples, sample extracts or standard solutions.
+- 9.2.1.2 It is Alpha's policy to participate in an inter-laboratory comparison program such as a proficiency testing program in an effort to provide additional evidence of correlation of sample results. - 9.2.1.3 It is Alpha's policy to properly label and store all bottles, flasks, beakers or vials that contain samples, sample extracts or standard solutions.